 Figure 2: Frequency distributions of (a) QDS- and (b) HDS-scale vascular plant species richness in the GCFR and SWAFR. (c) Scatter plot of mean QDS-scale richness (SQDS) and turnover (TQDS) with contour lines denoting the SHDS that arises as their sum. (d) The distribution of the turnover partition of SHDS expressed as a proportion (TQDS / SHDS).

 Figure 3: Simple linear regressions of vascular plant species richness as (a) SQDS, (b) SHDS and (c) SDS against each respective scale’s major axis of environmental heterogeneity (PC1) across the GCFR and SWAFR.
 These three linear models are presented in Table 2, all with highly significant slopes (P < 0.001).
-For SQDS, the separate fits for the GCFR (grey) and SWAFR (black) are presented, following the best fitting model at that scale (see Table 2a).
+For SQDS, the separate fits for the GCFR (black) and SWAFR (grey) are presented, following the best fitting model at that scale (see Table 2a).
 The R2-values of each model and the variation in environmental heterogeneity explained by PC1 from each of the three PCAs are noted in parentheses in the panel and horizontal axis headings respectively.

 Figure 4: Slope estimates from multiple linear regressions of vascular plant species richness as (a) SQDS, (b) SHDS and (c) SDS against the various forms of environmental heterogeneity (log10-transformed and scaled) across GCFR and SWAFR.
 Points with error bars denote partial effect estimates and their 95% confidence intervals.
 Filled and empty points represent effect estimates for the GCFR and SWAFR respectively when region-interaction terms were retained during stepwise model selection, while crosses represent main effects (i.e. no region-interaction term retained).
 Estimates illustrated in black were significant (P < 0.05), while those in grey were not, but still retained during stepwise model selection.
 The multiple adjusted R2-values of each model are noted in parentheses in the panel headings.
 Abbreviations of variables are as in Table 2 and Figure 1.